-The University believes that a liberal arts education is an essential foundation for, and complement to, its many career-oriented programs.
-General education and study in the major contribute to achievement of the University's overall educational purpose: to produce graduates who possess knowledge, confidence, competencies, and ethical consciousness to assume positions of responsibility and leadership as productive, global citizens prepared for life long learning.
+The university believes that a liberal arts education is an essential foundation for, and complement to, its many career-oriented programs.
+General education and study in the major contribute to achieving the university's overall educational purpose: To produce graduates who possess knowledge, confidence, competencies, and ethical consciousness to assume positions of responsibility and leadership as productive, global citizens prepared for lifelong learning.

-General education knowledge and academic skills are developed within a diverse learning community of students and faculty to foster diversity of thought and the opportunity to integrate varied perspectives, experiences, and breadth of learning.
+General education knowledge and academic skills are developed within a diverse learning community of students and faculty in order to foster diversity of thought and provide the opportunity to integrate varied perspectives, experiences, and breadth of learning.
 The major provides in-depth learning within a discipline or group of disciplines and further develops perspectives and academic skills.
-General education and education in the major contribute to students' attainment of the following baccalaureate degree competencies:
+General education and education in the major contribute to students attaining the following baccalaureate degree competencies: